 Idli Dosa Batter is one of the most common things in my house apart from my parathas.
 Traditionally the batter differs but I make one.
 Fermenting Idli Dosa batter is easy if you follow some tips and tricks.

-Idlis are steamed savory cakes originating from South India.
-Dosa is a savory crepe made using either the same or different batter.
+Idlis are steamed savoury cakes originating from South India.
+Dosa is a savoury crepe made using either the same or different batter.
 The most common Idli batter is using Rice and Black lentils/gram.

 Making and Fermenting Idli Dosa batter at home is easy and not that difficult.
 I know everyone dreads the batter part and most of them even buy the ready ones.
-However it can be easily done at home.
-Yes it takes a bit of a time to grind the batter, but once you start doing it you will not turn back.
+However, it can be easily done at home.
+Yes, it takes a bit of time to grind the batter, but once you start doing it you will not turn back.

 I never buy or hardly have bought the ready ones except in case of emergencies.
-Reason we never liked the Idli batter.
+The reason we never liked the Idli batter.

 Types of Idlis I make

 I like to make this millet idlis, using whole millets.
-Bajra (Pearl Millet) and Ragi Idli using whole Ragi Seeds is one of them.
-I have a few more idli recipes which I make frequently, like using quinoa and more millets.
-Hopefully I will share soon.
+Bajra (Pearl Millet) and Ragi Idli using whole Ragi Seeds are one of them.
+I have a few more idli recipes that I make frequently, like using quinoa and more millets.
+Hopefully, I will share soon.